node-hid/node-hid/README.md

 ## Windows notes

-### Mice and keyboards
+### Keyboards and mice
-In general you cannot access USB HID keyboards or mice.
+The OS will prevent USB HID keyboards or mice, or devices that appear as a keyboard to the OS (such as some barcode readers or RFID scanners).
+This is a security precaution.
+Otherwise, it would be trivial to build keyloggers.
-The OS owns these devices.
+There are non-standard work-arounds for this, but in general you cannot use `node-hid` to access keyboard-like devices.

 ### Xbox 360 Controller on Windows 10
 For reasons similar to mice & keyboards it appears you can't access this controller on Windows 10.